felipevolpone/ray/ray-appengine/README.md

 ## How to use

 ### CLI scaffold
-You can use this command to generate your app.yaml and appengine_config.py already configurated to work with Ray.
+You can use this command to generate your app.yaml and appengine_config.py files already configurated to work with Ray.

 ```bash